Rezroni/nativeflowsapp/chartiq-web/PROJECT_STATUS.md

 - Review the full PRD in `chartiq-web-prd.md`
 - Check the README.md for setup instructions
-- All authentication, UI, and core features are complete and functional
+- All authentication and UI is complete and functional
 - Development server is running at [http://localhost:3005](http://localhost:3005)

 ---

-**Status**: ✅ Phase 1, 2 & 3 Complete - Ready for Monetization (Phase 4)
+**Status**: ✅ Phase 1 & 2 Complete - Ready for Core Feature Development (Phase 3)